When the Dream Becomes Reality

 WE’VE BEEN ABLE TO REINVEST BACK INTO OUR CACAO FARM WHICH IS MAKING PRODUCTION BETTER AND BRINGS US MORE PROFITS.
 WE’VE ALSO BEEN ABLE TO BUY MUCH NEEDED TOOLS THAT WE DIDN’T HAVE BECAUSE WE COULDN’T AFFORD THEM.
 THESE TOOLS HAVE ALSO AIDED US IN THE AREA OF MULTIPLYING OUR PRODUCTION.
 I HAVE FAITH IN GOD THAT 2020 IS GOING TO BE AN EVEN BETTER YEAR.

 ☝️that right there folks is what it’s all about.
 When you purchase our chocolate, you are having an international impact and truly MAKING LIFE SWEETER!!!

 YES we ARE having an impact!
-The picture on the left is one of our Cacao Farmers and his daughter standing next to one of the ten thousand trees that Captain Mark funded.
+Pictured above is Samuel and his daughter standing next to one of the ten thousand trees that Captain Mark funded.
 He bought the seedlings about 4 or 5 years ago and distributed them to 2 different Indigenous Tribes in the Talamanca Region.
-Sam and his family were one of the recipients.
+Samuel and his family were one of the recipients.
 The trees are now producing and that is the Cacao that Captains is buying to make our chocolate.